 At the same time, in a congregation as large and ever-changing as ours, there is always the possibility that parishioners’ needs may not always be known to the clergy, staff, or other members of the church.
 Over time, the Caregivers Group has evolved to assist the clergy in identifying and responding to the needs of parishioners.
 Operating within Parish Life, the group consists of individuals who have been invited to serve the congregation in several ways, including pastoral visits and laying on of hands.

 “I am drawn by great preaching and St. Mark’s being a place where I seek to live out my Baptismal covenant to ‘strive for justice and peace among all people, and respect the dignity of every human being’.” – Maureen

-The current coordinator of the Caregivers Group is Linda Ewald, who has extensive experience in pastoral care.
-Once Linda learns of a need, whether from the clergy, staff, parishioners, or the individual in question, she speaks with the person directly in order to learn more about his or her situation, the type of help desired (if any), and the degree to which the person wants other parishioners alerted or involved.
-The clergy is kept informed of all contacts.
+The current coordinators of the Caregivers Group are Scott Lipscomb and Cindy Dopp, each with extensive experience in pastoral care.
+Once they learn of a need, whether from clergy, staff, parishioners, or the individual in question, one of them will speak with the person directly in order to learn more about his or her situation, the type of help desired (if any), and the degree to which the person wants other parishioners alerted or involved.
+All clergy are kept informed of all contacts.

 Clergy Pastoral Care

 Our clergy play a central role in the delivery of pastoral care.
 Please do not hesitate to contact us if you are in need, or know of another parishioner in need: